MrMoose/CloudConnector/README.md

 properties in its "Details" window.

 _Cloud Provider_:<br>
 * Blind - Inactive dormant implementation.
-Will be for testing purposes
+For testing purposes.
+Does nothing.
 * AWS - Select this to use AWS
 * Google Cloud - Select this to use Google Cloud